Trshant/stackedit/posts/2019-02-05-bloom-filter.md

 tags : [Algorithm , BloomFilter]
 Description : "A note on implementing a bloom filter"
 ---
 A bloom filter is a data structure which allows the server to sync data with a client with low data consumption.
-Another usecase is to find out uniqueness of the data.
-[Geekforgeeks](https://www.geeksforgeeks.org/bloom-filters-introduction-and-python-implementation/) have a pretty good explanation of bloom filters.
+Another usecase is to find the uniqueness of the data.
+[Geekforgeeks](https://www.geeksforgeeks.org/bloom-filters-introduction-and-python-implementation/) has a pretty good explanation of bloom filters.

-My post is for syncing the data from the server to client.
-I am assuming that the data on the client is already updating the server as and when the data is entered.
+This post addresses the syncing the data from the server to client.
+We  assume that the data on the client is already updating the server as and when the data is entered.
 The problem statement is not the unavailability or low availability of internet.
-It is to minimise the syncing operation involved.
+Rather, it is to minimise the syncing operation involved.

 The master hash is the ANDed product of all the individual hashes.
 The hashing function used here is the murmur hash which has great speed improvements over the normally used  SHA256.
 In NodeJS, this is how we use it.